 Non-Standard Transactions.
-Non-standard transactions ("NSTs") are bespoke investments that may result in majority or minority ownership control interests in assets, such as operating companies and real estate joint ventures, or that involve direct negotiations with issuers of terms other than price, such as private equity deals, whole loan deals, deals involving new origination, negotiated deals in emerging markets, restructurings and negotiated deals with state-owned enterprises or entities closely related to senior public officials, among other types of transactions.
+Non-standard transactions ("NSTs") often involve bespoke investments that involve direct negotiations of terms other than price with a borrower, issuer, originator, or other counterparty.
+An NST may result in majority or minority ownership control interests in assets, such as operating companies and real estate joint ventures, or may include private equity deals, whole loan deals, deals involving new origination, negotiated deals in emerging markets, certain restructurings and negotiated deals with state-owned enterprises or entities closely related to senior public officials, among other types of transactions.
 Although NSTs may involve fixed income or equity securities, they may involve unique, new and/or non-standard allocation considerations.
-In seeking to achieve fair and equitable treatment of Client Accounts over time, certain allocation methodologies may be adopted from time to time based on a variety of factors including, for example, the nature of the instrument, divisibility of the investment, whether the proposed investment is a "follow-on" investment, contractual terms, liquidity profile and risk profile of the investment, tax-related considerations, leverage constraints and related expenses.
+In seeking to achieve fair and equitable treatment of Client Accounts over time, certain allocation methodologies may be adopted from time to time based on a variety of factors including, without limitation, the nature of the instrument, divisibility of the investment, whether the proposed investment is a "follow-on" investment, contractual terms, liquidity profile and risk profile of the investment, tax-related considerations, leverage constraints and related expenses.

 Potential Conflicts of Interest Stemming from Trade Aggregation and Allocation.
+Allocating orders among